-The dataset we use for analysis is originally from Attanasio, Meghir, and Santiago (2011).
+The experimental phase of Progresa was conducted across seven states in 506 poor localities, which were randomly assigned into treated and controlled groups with probabilities 2/3 and 1/3.
+The impact of the cash transfer can be evaluated by comparing the average outcome between the treatment and control localities.
+After the experimental phase, Progresa has been continually expanding.
+In 2012, Progresa had about 5.8 million recipient households in more than 187,000 localities.
+The dataset we use for analysis focuses on the educational program of Progresa and is originally from Attanasio, Meghir, and Santiago (2011).
 We look at boys 10-14 years old.
 Table 2 reports some summary statistics of the dataset.
-We see that although schooling is compulsory in Mexico through high school (preparatoria), it is common for children not to attend school regularly in rural areas of Mexico during the late 90s.
-The attendance rate drops sharply when children reach 12 years old and become ready for secondary school.
-It is documented in the literature that the school attendance rate for children at secondary school age is negatively correlated to households' distance to closest secondary school.
-Next we use households' log distance to secondary school in 1998 and children's age to estimate the average treatment effect of Progresa on school attendance.
-We then propose a treatment assignment rule that targets the beneficiaries and controls the leak of benefit of the conditional cash transfer program.
+We see that although schooling is compulsory in Mexico through high school (preparatoria), it is common for children not to attend school regularly in rural areas of Mexico during the late '90s.
+The attendance rate drops sharply when children reach 12 years old and are ready to enter secondary school.
+It has been documented in the literature that the school attendance rate for children at secondary school age is negatively correlated to households' distance to closest secondary school.
+As a result, we use information on households' log distance to secondary school in 1998 and children's age to estimate the average treatment effect of Progresa on school attendance.
+We then quantify the statistical evidence of treating different individual households.

-In the upper panel of figure 2 we estimate average school attendance in both treatment and control villages in October 1998.
-The discrete covariate age is treated by sample splitting.
-After grouping children by their cohort, average school attendance conditional on log distance is estimated by local linear method with Epanechnikov kernel and rule-of-thumb bandwidths described in Section 4.
+In the upper panel of Figure 2 we estimate the average school attendance in both treatment and control villages in October 1998.
+We split the sample using the discrete covariate age.
+Then we estimate average school attendance conditional on log distance by local linear estimation with Epanechnikov kernel and the rule-of-thumb bandwidth described in Section 4.
 We see from the graphs that the school attendance rates drop with both age and households' distance to closest secondary school.
-One critique about conditional cash transfer programs like Progresa is the leakage of benefit to households who would fulfil the condition of cash transfer anyway.
-In the graphs, we see that the leakage of benefit is more of an issue for households with younger children (for example, households with 10year-olds) and households living closer to secondary school (for example, households living within 2-km distance to closest secondary school).
+The graph shows that the leakage of benefit is more of an issue for households with younger children (for example, households with 10-year-olds) and households living closer to secondary school (for example, households living within 2-km distance to closest secondary school).

 The lower panel of Figure 2 reports the studentized conditional average treatment effect estimate as well as the proposed confidence region for optimal treatment set.
-Firstly, notice that the shape of the studentized CATE estimates in the bottom panel is different from the vertical difference between the treatment and control estimates in the upper panel.
-This is because a large CATE estimate for households very far away from nearest secondary school could be mitigated by its large standard error, since the log distance is still right-skewed in the dataset and has small density for really large values.
-Secondly, since households living in the same locality could be dependent, we modify the inference of optimal treatment assignment described in Section 3 to account for data clustering.
-Use i = 1, 2, ..., N to denote individuals and j = 1, 2, ..., J localities in Progresa.
-To account for potential within-locality dependence, we substitute the multiplier processes used in (8) by $\hat{m}0^{}(x)$ and $\hat{m}1^{}(x)$ for the calculation of critical values of the optimal treatment set:
+First, notice that the shape of the studentized CATE estimates in the bottom panel is different from the vertical difference between the treatment and control estimates in the upper panel.
+This is because a large CATE estimate for households very far away from nearest secondary school may be mitigated by its large standard error, since the log distance is still right-skewed in the dataset and has a small density for really large values.
+Second, since households living in the same locality may not be independent, we modify the inference of optimal treatment assignment described in Section 3 to account for data clustering.
+Use i=1,2,...,N to denote individuals and j=1,2,...,J localities in Progresa.
+To account for potential within-locality dependence, we substitute the multiplier processes used in (8) by $\hat{m}0^{}(x)$ and $\hat{m}1^{}(x)$ with where η_1, \ldots, η_J are i.i.d. standard normal random variables drawn independently of the data.
+The critical value is then taken to be the $1 - \alpha$ quantile of the empirical distribution of the supremum estimator described in (8).5